 Tasmanian Rehearsal Spaces/Recording Studios

-All Tasmanian businesses including rehearsal spaces and recording studios are now permitted to operate, but must implement measures to meet the minimum COVID-19 safety standards and record this in a COVID-19 Safety plan.
+Rehearsal spaces and recording studios can operate, but must implement measures to meet the minimum COVID-19 safety standards and record this in a COVID-19 Safety plan.
 Further details are outlined in the COVID-19 Safe Workplaces Framework.

 You should check with your local space/studio to confirm any additional COVID restrictions that may be in place and if they have reopened for business.